ajs-voices/clandestine-providence-ascendant-1/manuscript/012-pumpkin-pie.md

 "What do you want?"
 Dorian's voice was calm and caring and he sounded like he really wanted to know.

-I stared out past the end of the both watching Dorian from the corner of my vision.
+I stared out past the end of the booth watching Dorian from the corner of my vision.
 He was sitting again and watching me.
 I felt the first tear fall.
 And before I knew it more were falling.
 I wiped angrily at my tears with the back of my hands  Black lines smeared across my hands.
 I was going to look like a freak show after this.
 Dorian stood up and sat down on my bench and picked up my legs and placed them over his and he moved closer.
 His hand touched my cheek and he wiped away the tears.
 "Why does that question make you cry?"

 I looked down and closed my eyes.
 But Dorian lifted my chin with his fingers and wiped away the tears and cleaned the smeared make under my eyes.
 I grinned at him.
 I didn't want to tell him the answer to either question but I did anyway.
 "I want my own family."
 It was just a hoarse whisper but I told him my deepest desire.
 "I want to be safe and loved and wanted."